Gilbert Stuart: New York City and Philadelphia

 Stuart ended his 18-year stay in Britain and Ireland in 1793, leaving behind numerous unfinished paintings.
 He returned to the United States with a particular goal of painting a portrait of George Washington and having an engraver reproduce it and provide for his family through the engraving's sale.
 He settled briefly in New York City and pursued portrait commissions from influential people who could bring him to Washington's attention.
 In 1794, he painted statesman John Jay, from whom he received a letter of introduction to Washington.
 In 1795, Stuart moved to the Germantown section of Philadelphia, where he opened a studio, and Washington posed for him later that year.

 Stuart painted Washington in a series of iconic portraits, each of them leading to a demand for copies and keeping him busy and highly paid for years.
-The most famous and celebrated of these likenesses is known as The Athenaeum and is portrayed on the United States one-dollar bill.
-Stuart painted about 75 reproductions of The Athenaeum.
-However, he never completed the original version; after finishing Washington's face, he kept the original version to make the copies.
-He sold up to 70 of his reproductions for a price of $100 each, but the original portrait was left unfinished at the time of his death in 1828.
+The most famous and celebrated of these likenesses, the Athenaeum portrait, is portrayed on the United States one-dollar bill.
+Stuart painted about 50 reproductions of it.
+However, he avoided completing the original version.
+After finishing Washington's face, he kept it to make copies which he sold for $100 each.
+Thus, the original portrait remained in its unfinished state at the time of his death in 1828.
+An engraver at the US Bureau of Engraving and Printing, George Frederick Cumming Smillie, made an etching of the painting which was used on multiple banknotes.
+A vignette of the portrait appears on the 1899 2-dollar silver certificate, and the one dollar note of (1918 to 2023).
+United States one-dollar bills featured the image for decades (1918 to 2023).

 The painting was jointly purchased by the National Portrait Gallery and Museum of Fine Arts, Boston in 1980, and is generally on display in the National Portrait Gallery.